yuruki/disc-golf-testament/README.md

 You have seen and heard the advice to bend your knees and stay _athletic_ during a throw?
 Well, obviously it's not a good idea to stay stiff while performing a dynamic movement, but there's even more to that.

 Bending your knees and taking an athletic stance puts your hip joints into flexion.
 And applying force on one leg while your hip joints are bent creates a rotational force at your hips.
 Instead of resisting and absorbing this force, you should allow it to turn your hips.
-In fact, you should assist it. **This is how you generate power into the throw.**
+In fact, you should assist it with your back leg. **This is what initiates your rotation.**

+When the bracing starts your body should be at full wind-up: the hips are slightly turned away from the target and the shoulders are rotated further, up to 180 degrees from the target.
+See Overthrow Disc Golf (https://www.youtube.com/channel/UC4LCYbEROzep8Cw0lZWAJ4A) for the fax [sic].

+## The Turn

+Your brace hits the ground and starts to turn your hips.
+The knee of the back leg turns forward and pushes the hips further.
+At the same time, the front leg stiffens and adds to the turn. **This is the bottom layer of rotation.**

+The shoulders are left behind and start to catch up as you rotate the rear shoulder forward.
+Non-throwing arm is actively assisting the movement. **This is the top layer of rotation.**

+Attached to the top layer is your throwing arm.
+The arm does no active movement before the hit; it merely keeps up with the shoulders to avoid collapsing into your body. **This is the outer layer of rotation.**

+The phase difference, or the lag, between the layers creates the spring effect and the disc lag (another great Overthrow Disc Golf concept) we are looking for.

+## The Practice

+All of the above is just a theory and an idea.
+It's something you can reference when you are looking for the next thing to work on.
+It is a bad idea, and impossible, to think about all this while you are throwing.
+Instead, let's get there with a set of drills.

+The first thing you should practice is the hit.
+You have to learn how a well-timed hit feels, and how the arm does nothing but extends in front of your body.

+### Getting the Hit

+You can practice the hit by standing still in a staggered stance, holding your throwing arm in the power box or power pocket position, rotating your shoulders back and forth slightly and performing the hit repeatedly.
+Keep the arm and the hand relaxed and tighten your grip at the moment of the hit.

+At first the hips don't move much, and the free arm is passive.
+Once you get into the groove, you can gradually increase the range of the rotation at both the shoulders and the hips, and the free arm becomes more active.

+The mass of the disc can affect the timing and the feel of the hit.
+You should practice with a disc or another object of similar weight as well, to see if it makes a difference for you.

+### Getting the Rotation

-You can practice your rotation, your timing and your power by delivering a low heavy cross with your back hand (at about 60 degrees off from your throwing direction) while loosely simulating a throw with the front arm.
+You can practice your rotation, your timing and your power by delivering a low heavy cross with your back hand (at about 45 degrees off from your throwing direction).

 A heavy cross punch requires a solid push with the back leg, rotation of the hips, and it encourages a slight lag between the hips and shoulders.
 All of these happen to be exactly what we are looking for in a backhand throw to generate power, to emphasize the role of the trailing part of your body, and to de-emphasize the front side of the same.

-Once you get a feel of the timing, you can shift your focus from the punch back to the slap.
-Although you switch the arm that conducts the energy you create through your legs and hips, the timing and the source of the energy remains the same.
+Once you get a feel of the timing, you can move on from punching with your fist to punching with your trailing shoulder.
+Punching with the shoulder intuitively makes use of the free arm and helps develop your ability to rotate your shoulders (very) fast.

 ## The Steps